michami/MBR/README.md

 ### Leveling

-Ember uses *milestone leveling*.
+S&S uses *milestone leveling*.
 This means you go up by **1** level after successfully completing a major challenge, such as defeating the big boss at the end of an adventure or finishing a quest to add a new *background*.

 For each level, you get **1** point to add to any trait.
 Since your level goes up by **1**, your **HP** will also go up by **1**. (**HP** = **Level** + **CON**)